Virginia House Dems seek more time on resignation demands

 RICHMOND, Va.
-(AP) — Virginia’s House Democrats have followed the state’s Legislative Black Caucus in not calling for resignations of the lieutenant governor or attorney general after insisting that the governor must go.
+(AP) — Virginia’s House Democrats have followed the state’s Legislative Black Caucus in not calling for resignations of the lieutenant governor or attorney general after insisting the governor must go.

-The Democrats’ statement says they take the issues and allegations facing Virginia’s top three elected officials seriously and they’ll be taking the pulse of their constituents over the weekend.
+The Democrats’ Thursday night statement says they take the issues and allegations facing Virginia’s top three elected officials seriously and they’ll be taking the pulse of their constituents over the weekend.

-If Gov. Ralph Northam, Lt.
+The stakes couldn’t be higher with Democrats in the governor’s mansion but Republicans still controlling the legislature: If Gov. Ralph Northam, Lt.
 Gov. Justin Fairfax and Attorney General Mark Herring all resign, Republican House Speaker Kirk Cox would be in charge.

-Northam and Herring are struggling to affirm their respect for African-Americans after acknowledging they wore blackface once decades ago.
-A woman says Fairfax’s possible promotion compelled her to publicly accuse him of sexually assaulting her 15 years ago in an encounter Fairfax says was consensual.
+Virginia’s elected Democrats and most of the Democrats hoping to run against President Donald Trump in 2020 swiftly joined calls for Northam to resign after he took responsibility for a photo on his 1984 yearbook page showing one man posing in blackface with another in a Ku Klux Klan costume.
+Northam then denied it, but said he did smear shoe polish on his face once to imitate Michael Jackson in a dance contest.

 Most Read Nation & World Stories